ali-raza-saleem/laravel-runner/README.md

 **Run Laravel PHP code instantly—right where you write it.**

-Laravel Playground is a Visual Studio Code extension that lets you run Laravel-flavored PHP files directly inside the editor.
-Write your snippet in a `.playground/` folder and hit **Run** — no terminal, no boilerplate.
+Laravel Playground lets you run and debug Laravel-flavored PHP right inside VS Code — just drop your snippet into **.playground/**, hit ▶ Run, and dive into beautiful, color-coded output in the sidebar.

 ---